harshithakenajek/mercari-ai-shain-skills-meeting-arrangement/README.md

 And add the corresponding environment variable values in `.env.yaml`

 ## 4. Locales - locales
-Multi-lingual support for your service has been performed by including required locale files under `locales` directory For instance,
+Multi-lingual support for your service has been performed by including required locale files under `locales` directory.<br/>
+For instance,<br/>
-Add `ja.yaml` file which includes messages in Japanese Add `en.yaml` file which includes messages in English As of today, HISASHI supports only `Japanese` & `English`.
+Add `ja.yaml` file which includes messages in Japanese<br/>
+Add `en.yaml` file which includes messages in English<br/>
+As of today, HISASHI supports only `Japanese` & `English`.